Southwest Airlines Co. (LUV) Shares Down Despite Recent Market Volatility

 Southwest Airlines Co.
-(NYSE: LUV)’s stock price has decreased by -4.52 compared to its previous closing price of 35.36.
-However, the company has seen a -3.74% decrease in its stock price over the last five trading sessions.
+(NYSE: LUV)’s stock price has decreased by -0.09 compared to its previous closing price of 33.57.
+However, the company has experienced a -5.15% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/09/23 that Southwest Executive Vows Airline Will Overhaul Systems

+Is It Worth Investing in Southwest Airlines Co.
+(NYSE: LUV) Right Now?

-The price-to-earnings ratio for Southwest Airlines Co.
-(NYSE: LUV) is above average at 42.73x.
-The 36-month beta value for LUV is also noteworthy at 1.14.
+Southwest Airlines Co.
+(NYSE: LUV) has a higher price-to-earnings ratio of 42.46x compared to its average ratio,, and the 36-month beta value for LUV is at 1.15.

 Will You Miss Out On This Growth Stock Boom?